 A base crime is an act of vile immorality.
 Mrs. White uses the phrase base crime only one other time in her writings.
 She used the phrase to describe Potiphar's wife's vile adulterous attempt upon the youthful Joseph.

 If the amalgamation was "human with human, and beast with beast," then how could these relationships be described as base crimes?
 How could sexual relations between married human partners be described as base crimes?
 Doesn't God honor marriage, whether or not both partners are of the same race or religion?
 How could union between different species of animals be a base crime?
 Animals have no such moral capacity to commit a base crime!
+If the union of human with human is not a base crime, and if the union of animal with animal is not a base crime, then what is a base crime?
+The Bible is very clear that sexual relations between humans and animals is a vile, base crime.
+It is condemned in the Bible as an abomination worthy of the death penalty.

 The fact that Mrs. White describes amalgamation as a base crime is irrefutable evidence she was describing bestiality, not intermarriage between humans with racial or religious differences.